- Introduction to medication classes

 Drug classes differ by their mechanism of action, A1c lowering capacity, side effects, risk of hypoglycemia, effect on weight and vascular protection.
 Click the class headings below to review these and specific brand considerations.
 To view brand indications, doses and cost visit the Complete Diabetes Medication Table.

 Prior to adjusting or adding more medications to address hyperglycemia, consider these.

 Elements to consider prior to medication adjustment include the items below, as well as additional items in the small table of variables (link) and the big table of troubleshooting hypo and hyper (link). e.g. insulin integrity, lipohypertrophy, etc.

 - How much does A1c need to change to reach individualized target?
 Or does it, e.g. frail with A1c 8.0%?

 - Will some drugs be more effective than others in getting A1c into target?

 - Safety or Benefits - Will new medication or dose impact:

 - Risk or reduction of hypoglycemia (commercial driver, frail elderly etc),

 - Complexity or simplification of the new regime (move to combo meds: med+med or insulin+med)

-- Comborbidities (benefits for CKD, CHF, CVD, obesity or does dose need adjusting for CKD?)
+- Comborbidities (benefits for CKD, HF, CVD, obesity or does dose need adjusting for CKD?)